gogins/csound-extended/WebAssembly/README.md

 ## Installation

-Download `csound-extended-wasm.zip` from the release page here.
+Download `csound-extended-wasm-version.zip` from the release page here.
 Unzip it and it is ready to use.

 ## Usage